What is the CML Advocates Network?

 - Patient advocates leading leukemia support groups, aiming to get in touch with other national groups, and to share experience in advocacy in the member area

-- Patients and their relatives, to use the public (non-member) area of the website to locate support groups, e.g. in their home country or in other countries
+- Patients and their relatives to locate support groups, e.g. in their home country or in other countries

 The website does not aim to provide information to medical professionals.
 Hence, the website is provided in plain, patient-friendly language, and is hesitant in using medical terms.